scottie34/simple-vue-timeline/README.md

 })
 export default class ...
 ```

 Refer to the `Vue Class Component Sample` section below for a complete sample.

-Refer to the [documentation](https://scottie34.github.io/simple-vue-timeline/) for further details.

 ## Vue Class Component Sample